schibsted/spid-tech-docs/resources/articles/token-introspection.md

 1. By a request to SPiD's introspection endpoint `/oauth/introspect`.
 1. By verifying the token signature and content locally.

-Non-JWT access tokens can only be introspected by sending a request to SPiD.
+**Note:** Non-JWT tokens can not be introspected.
+Make sure JWT tokens are enabled for the client in Self Service.

 ## Token introspection request